nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 ---

-That's all for today.
-See you in a week!
+That's all for now.
+See you next Friday!